rivalee/rivalee_old.github.io/about.md

 # About

 I'm a designer and illustrator living in London.
-I graduated from the RCA in 2019, specialising in illustration.
-I create experimental stories, aiming for a mood of absurdity which feels emotionally resonant, and also make paintings and drawings.
-I use my background working in technology to inspire mechanisms for creating experimental stories.
+I make experimental comics and paintings, and I'm interested in creating a mood of absurdity which feels emotionally resonant.
 I'm always interested in illustration commissions and collaborations – get in touch!

 r.e.cottrell ✺ gmail.com